Sky Mangel: Characterisation

 McIntosh described Sky as being "a lot of fun, intrigued about life and very positive."
 She said that her character likes to shock people, and they find it hard to see past her "tough exterior", but she is "quite a nice girl".
 She also called Sky "pretty out there", more than herself, but said she could not ask for a better character to portray.
 The actress also thought that a lot of viewers would be able to relate to Sky, who had endured the tragedy of her mother's death and bullying at school.
 McIntosh stated, "She's shown you can stand up for yourself and that's OK."
 For the role, McIntosh, who is a natural blonde, had to cut her hair short and dye it black and blue.
 The actress told Gallagher that she hated Sky's hair and it made things difficult for her in real-life, saying "A couple of times I walked into a shop and people watched me, waiting to see if I was going to steal anything."
 At McIntosh's suggestion, Sky's hairstyle later became long and blonde, which was also in keeping with the character's evolution.

+One of Sky's early storyline whilst Fryer played her was the issue regarding who has parental rights over her.
+This occurs following the death of her mother, Kerry Bishop (Linda Hartley-Clark).
+In December 1990, a writer from TV Week revealed that writers would explore a custody battle between Sky's biological father, Eric Jensen (John Ley) and her step-father, Joe Mangel (Mark Little).
+The story played out during early 1991 Neighbours episodes.
+Eric wants to take Sky to live with him in New Zealand.
+The writer added that the storyline would be "heart-wrenching" as Joe faces losing Sky soon after Kerry's death.